 For one thing, it’s a Blue Flag Beach (more on that later), which means it’s reliably clean and accessible.
 In summer months, the beach is patrolled by lifeguards, and several surf schools offer lessons and rental equipment on the beach.
 Add clean restrooms and a convenient restaurant, store, and inn, and you’ve got a great beach break destination.
-The beach features a long and scenic strand of soft sand to sing your toes into and, to top it all off, it faces west for beautiful Irish sunsets.
+The beach features a long and scenic strand of soft sand to sink your toes into and, to top it all off, it faces west for beautiful Irish sunsets.

 Ireland’s Blue Flag Beaches

 Blue Flag is an international distinction given every year to about 4000 beaches and marinas in 49 countries.
 To qualify, a location has to meet stringent water quality standards, as well as safety and access related criteria.
 In Ireland, the water must maintain the Excellent Standard of the 2006 EU Bathing Water Directive.
 In other words, it’s wonderfully clean.

 To be considered for Blue Flag distinction, you need more than clean water: Restrooms must be clean, and “porta-potties” don’t count.
 Trash and recycling containers must be available and maintained, and the beach must be clean of debris (except for natural debris like algae and seaweed).
 There must be clean drinking water available, as well as first aid equipment.
 In short, the beach is actively managed (though only June through September), which sets the Blue Flag beaches apart from equally pretty beaches around the island.